knight6700/Real-Time-Order-Status-Case-study/README.md

 ### What Makes the Requirement Vague?

-* It lacks specific performance benchmarks (e.g., maximum update delay).
+* It lacks specific performance benchmarks (e.g., maximum update delay and standard response time).
 * No information is provided about multi-device scenarios or user session management.
 * There is no mention of degraded mode, fallback behavior, or offline handling.
 * UX expectations for how updates should appear on mobile and web are not defined.